PeterDrake/drakepedia/development_tools/intellij_idea.md

 There are also a number of live templates that generate common code, such as `sout` to generate a `System.out.println` statement.
 #### Documentation
-To see the documentation for a class or method, put your cursor in the word and hit `ctrl-j`.
+To see the documentation for a class or method, put your cursor in the word and hit `F1`.
 It's faster than searching the web!
 #### Renaming
 Suppose you want to rename one of your variables or methods.
 Using a regular editor, this would be tedious and error-prone because you'd have to find all of the places where you used that name.
 With an IDE, it's much easier.